-Really, we need to shift our belief system to one that says: “Desserts can be enjoyed occasionally, if they are made from Living WildFit foods.”
+Really, we need to shift our belief system to one that says: “Desserts can be enjoyed occasionally, if they are made from Living WILDFIT foods.”
 Resolving our guilt and avoiding any downward spiral.
 The healthy fat and fiber in this dish will keep us satiated, and stop any unwanted sugar rush.
-WildFit Apple Pie meets all requirements!
-A nutty, grain free crust, local apples, organic spices and sweetened with a touch of maple syrup, it’s sure to be your new family favourite.
+WILDFIT Apple Pie meets all requirements!
+A nutty, grain free crust, local apples, organic spices and sweetened with a touch of maple syrup, it’s sure to be your new family favorite.

 For the Pastry: